beenlanced/python_project_uv_flask_webapp_demo/README.md

 3. **Access the Project**
    - Open a web browser or the appropriate client to access the project.
      - http://127.0.0.1:5001
-       - We use port TCP 5001 to avoid potential collisions with other applications that might use port 5000 which is the typical port tht flask uses. (see comments above for testing or view docstrings in the source code)
+       - I use port TCP 5001 to avoid potential collisions with other applications that might use port 5000 which is the typical port that Flask uses. (see comments above for testing or view docstrings in the source code)

 ---

 ## Review the Source Code

-Have a look at the various directories, modules, and other files for examples of how to perform logging, testing, set-up docker files, etc.
+Have a look at the various directories, modules, and other files for examples of how to perform logging, testing, set up Dockerfiles, etc.
 The project is full of insights.

 ---

 ### Final Words

-Thanks for visting
+Thanks for visting.

 Give the project a star (⭐) if you liked it or if it was helpful to you!